yeahbrahh/yeahbrahh.github.io/cs-projects.md

 ### Reflection

 Building the Music Analyzer from core logic to full user interface gave me hands-on experience with modular program design.
 It was the first time I had to integrate multiple independent features into one smooth user experience, a challenge that strengthened both my technical skills and my ability to structure large projects clearly.

-## Project: Team-Based Software System Enhancement

-### Overview
-This course emphasized professional software engineering practices including teamwork, documentation, and iterative improvement of a large codebase.
-Our group worked on an existing system, refactoring and extending it to meet new requirements while maintaining reliability and readability.

-### My Work
-I contributed across all stages of development:

-•	Feature Development: implemented new functionality within an existing architecture, ensuring backward compatibility and consistent design.

-•	Code Quality & Refactoring: simplified complex classes, reduced redundancy, and improved maintainability through clear method structure and consistent naming.

-•	Version Control & Collaboration: used Git branches and pull requests for clean merges and issue tracking; resolved conflicts and reviewed teammates’ code.

-•	Testing & Debugging: created and executed unit tests to verify new features, validated error handling, and ensured the system met all acceptance criteria.

-•	Documentation: helped write the design summary and update UML diagrams to reflect code changes and new class relationships.

-### Technical Notes

-•	Tools: GitHub, Gradle, JUnit, UML, Agile workflow (scrum-style sprints)

-•	Languages: Java, SQL

 ## [Project: Voice and Gaze-Controlled Maze Navigation Experiment](https://github.com/Principles-of-HCI-Group-7/maze)